 James Harden has three tiers in his Adidas signature line.
-The first is his performance model which is widely available in the States and other countries.
-His second tier is a cheaper alternative to the performance model, also known as the takedown model.
-The third tier is James Harden's lifestyle edition.
+The first encompasses the performance models that are widely available in the States and other countries.
+The second tier provides cheaper alternatives to the performance models.
+The third tier is where James Harden's lifestyle edition kicks are categorized.
 The Harden LS is a basketball-inspired lifestyle shoe that can still be worn on-court as a performance sneaker.

 These J Harden sneakers have a simpler-looking silhouette than the original model.
 The shoe uses a softer Primeknit for its upper and initially debuted in four colorways: the "Night Life," which is predominantly black with an iridescent Harden and Adidas logo; the "Fast Life," which comes in a red and orange upper; a white and light grey combi upper that is named "LA Life"; and lastly, the "Sweet Life" that is dressed in pink and gold.

 The shoe uses the same Fibonacci-inspired traction pattern and the same Boost midsole as the Harden Vol. 1 basketball shoes.
 However, the cushion is no longer caged, making the foam less firm and more comfortable for casual wear.